-It has become increasingly clear that carers do not receive the support they need to be able to care for someone and have their own career and life alongside these responsibilities.
+It has become increasingly clear that carers do not receive the support they need to be able to care for someone and have their own career, life, and the chance to have a break alongside these responsibilities.
+On behalf of the UK’s 6.5 million-plus carers, Carer’s UK is campaigning for increased breaks for carers as well as demanding more support and resources for the increasing numbers of carers in the UK.

 If you know a carer who is in this position, you might be wondering what you can do to relieve some of the pressure they are facing.
 While you might not be able to take on some of their caring responsibilities directly, there is a lot you can do to show a carer that they are not alone.